 This introduction to analytical balances also describes:

 How to Get the Best Performance from your Analytical Balance

-While recommend procedures are generally spelled out in operations manuals we offer this brief as a ready reference for new lab personnel and as a reference for the seasoned pro.
+While recommend procedures are generally spelled out in operations manuals we offer this brief as for new lab personnel and as a reference for the seasoned pro.